MAGALA-RICHARD/apsimNGpy-documentations/doc/Usage.rst

 Accessing Simulated Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After the simulation runs, results can be accessed  via ``apsim.results`` property attribute as pandas DataFrames.
+After the simulation runs, results can be accessed  via :attr:`~apsimNGpy.core.apsim.ApsimModel.results` property attribute as pandas DataFrames.
 Please see note above.
 These results can be saved to a CSV file or printed to the console.

-Another way to access the results is to use ``get_simulated_output`` on the instantiated class object.
+Another way to access the results is to use :meth:`~apsimNGpy.core.apsim.ApsimModel.get_simulated_output` on the instantiated class object.
 This method accepts only one argument ``report_names`` and under the same principle explained above.

 .. caution::